corey-alix/littlelightshow/README.md

 ## Change Log

+- 2021-12-22: use storage API for sale items and account codes (always offline)
 - 2021-12-22: error reporting via toaster
 - 2021-12-22: create storage API (persist local, sync remotely)

-# todo

 ## Offline Support

-- Works when the network is unavailable (Network tab is "offline")
+- TODO: Works when the network is unavailable (Network tab is "offline")

-- Robust data sync to pull in changes made by others
-- Always push changes unless "work_offline" is true
+## Portfolio

-Utilize an image optimizer service
+- TODO: Utilize an image optimizer service

 Unable to use ESM syntax in netlify functions, see https://answers.netlify.com/t/lambda-function-es-module-support/30673/12